dufourgilles/node-red-contrib-knx/README.md

 ### Input Pin
 The input pin of the node takes different type of message payloads.
 Each object type will have its own format.
-For example, a lamp or binary controller, takes boolean
+For example, a lamp or binary controller, takes a number 0 or 1

 ### Output Pin
 The data format of the output pin can be configured: